 Some rough notes and tentative thoughts:

 Affect is closely associated with the virtual, understood as surplus possibility, or complexity from which to select.
 Brian Massumi speaks of the “affect-driven logic of the could have/would have” (“The Political Ontology of Threat,” 55).
 The would-have/could-have is a double conditional.
-For example, the president argues that Saddam Hussein couldhave possessed weapons of mass destruction, and if he did have them he would have used them.
-In the end, the fact that he did not have WMD doesn’t matter because he could have had them–and then he would have (probably) used them.
+For example, the president argues that Saddam Hussein could have possessed weapons of mass destruction, and if he did have them he would have used them.
+In the end, the fact that Saddam did not have WMD doesn’t matter because he could have had them–and then he would have (probably) used them.
 Better safe than sorry.
 Preemptive logic, as in the logic of preemptive military strike, relies the double conditional.
 It’s a kind of logical trap.

 Preemptive action will always have been right (Massumi 54).